Thream/website/CONTRIBUTING.md

 - Reporting a bug.
 - Suggest a new feature idea.
-- Correct spelling errors, improvements or additions to documentation files (README, CONTRIBUTING...).
+- Correct spelling errors, improvements or additions to documentation files.
 - Improve structure/format/performance/refactor/tests of the code.

 ## Pull Requests

-- **Please first discuss** the change you wish to make via [issue](https://github.com/Thream/website/issues) before making a change.
-It might avoid a waste of your time.
+- **Please first discuss** the change you wish to make via issues.

-- Ensure your code respect [Typescript Standard Style](https://www.npmjs.com/package/ts-standard).
+- Ensure your code respect `eslint` and `prettier`.

 - Make sure your **code passes the tests**.